 Construction began in Winter 2007 on the John Land Apopka Expressway, a toll road extending SR 414 west from U.S. 441 at Lockhart to the Western Beltway at Apopka.
 This portion opened on March 15, 2009, with a temporary end at SR 429 and County Road 437A (Ocoee Apopka Road).
 Associated construction through 2012 realigned the Western Beltway west through a new interchange with SR 429 and the remainder of the John Land Apopka Expressway northwest to Orange Blossom Trail (OBT).
 This included the removing a portion of the Western Beltway mainline, including the diamond interchange with Ocoee Apopka Road.

 Construction on the CFX built Sections 1A and 1B, extending SR 429 north along the Wekiva Parkway to Kelly Park Road near the Lake County line, kicked off in 2015.
-This 4.5 mile section opened to traffic following a ribbon cutting ceremony held on the morning of July 27, 2017.
+This 4.5 mile long section opened to traffic following a ribbon cutting ceremony held on the morning of July 27, 2017.